 Learning Work Interim: Application Process

-October 1 is the priority deadline for Learning Work Interim proposals.
-Proposals will be accepted between October 2 and October 14, but those students are not guaranteed a spot in the interim.
-No proposals submitted after October 14 will be considered.
-The applications will be reviewed by both the Interim coordinator and the Learning Work faculty advisors.
+Sept.
+30 is the priority deadline for Learning Work Interim proposals.
+Proposals will be accepted after Sept.
+30, but those students are not guaranteed a spot in the Interim.
+Students who submit proposals in the window from Oct.
+1-7 will be considered if seats are still available.
+Any students submitting a completed proposal after Oct.
+7 needs to sign up for an on-campus interim as a safety measure, since proposals completed after Oct.
+7 will not be reviewed until after interim registration has taken place.
+Applications will be reviewed by both the Interim coordinator and the Learning Work faculty advisors.
 If your proposal is deemed to meet all of the expected requirements it will be accepted, but there is no guarantee that all submitted proposals will be accepted.

 Students also must secure a letter of support from the workplace at which they will be pursuing the internship.
 There are two separate deadlines for this letter of support:

-- If the workplace has a company email address, the letter of support may be sent via email and is due no later than October 3.
-It should be sent directly to the Interim coordinator, Dr. A.K.
-Anderson, at email@example.com.
+- If the workplace has a company email address, the letter of support may be sent via email and is due no later than Oct.
+7. It should be sent directly to the Interim coordinator, Dr. Karen Goodchild, at email@example.com.

-- If the workplace does not have a company email address, the letter of support must be sent via regular mail, on workplace letterhead and must be received by October 10.
-The letter in this case should be sent to: Dr. A.K Anderson, Interim coordinator; 429 N Church St. #7; Spartanburg, S.C.
+- If the workplace does not have a company email address, the letter of support must be sent via regular mail, on workplace letterhead and must be received by Oct.
+10. The letter in this case should be sent to: Dr. Karen Goodchild, Interim coordinator; 429 N Church St., Spartanburg, S.C.
 29303.

 The letter of support must contain the following information:

 - Verification that the company will provide you with 30-40 hours of work each week for all four weeks of Interim.